 We make an MP4 video!

 I knew you would love that answer.
 But that’s the plan.
 Why?
 Well, there are loads of great tools for making videos with all kinds of complex effects.
-For instance, we like to add transparent overlays to give it a sort of background, unfocused look.
-And there are almost no corresponding native tools for creating animated GIFs.
+For instance, we might want to add filters or transparent overlays to give it a sort of background, unfocused look.
+And there are almost no great native tools for creating animated GIFs unlike your typical video editor.
 Unless you have a lot of money.
-But why go that route when you can have it all for free?
+But why go that route when you can do everything for free?

-So get out your favorite free video editor and make the kind of animated banner you’d be proud to see at the top of your website.
-Then let’s get to work converting it into an animated banner.
+So get out your favorite video editor and make an animated movie banner you’d be proud to see at the top of your website.
+Then let’s get to work converting it into an animated GIF banner.

 We’ll use just one (free) tool, that Swiss army knife of video processing called ffmpeg.
 You may have heard of it before, especially if you’ve used open source tools like Audacity, Gimp or Shotcut, or you do your work on Linux.
 Did you know ffmpeg can make animated GIFs?
 It can!

-We’ll use a two step process: (1) run ffmpeg on the video to create a reduced color palette (saved to a file called “palette.png”), and then (2) run ffmpeg using that palette file to create the GIF from the video.
+We’ll use a two step process: (1) run ffmpeg on the video to create a reduced color palette (saved to a local file with a name like “palette.png”), and then (2) run ffmpeg using that palette file to create the GIF from the video.

 For the second step, making the final GIF, be sure to use the same sizing parameters you used when creating the palette.
 This command will take both the video and palette as input, and create the final animated GIF:

-That’s it, your video is now an animated GIF in just 10 seconds or so!
-Just put in on your website overwriting the old one, sit back, and enjoy your handiwork!
+That’s it, your video is now an animated GIF, converted in just 10 seconds or so!
+Just overwrite the old one on your website, sit back, and enjoy!